CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/Arc-enabled-SQL-Server.md

     ![](media/powershell.png "sqlsearch")

- 1. Nw run the below command to change the directory to where the Script is download.
+ 1. Now run the below command to change the directory to where the Script is download.

      ``` C:\LabFiles ```
  1. After change the directory to Lab files, Run the below command to run the script inside the Labvm.